-AYF participants are required to adhere to the following policy on cellular phones: first, to ensure easy communication and accessibility in case of an emergency, all AYF participants are required to have a cell phone at their disposal at all times during their study abroad experience.
-AYF participants may either bring a cell phone from the U.S. that works in Germany with a German SIM card or purchase a cell phone during their first week in Freiburg.
+AYF participants are required to adhere to the following policy on cell phones: first, to ensure easy communication and accessibility in case of an emergency, all AYF participants are required to have a cell phone at their disposal at all times during their study abroad experience.
+AYF participants are most welcome to bring a cell phone from the U.S. and keep their U.S. cell phone number for the year; alternately, participants may purchase a cell phone in Germany during their first week in Freiburg.
 Participants must keep the AYF Program Center staff informed of their cell phone number and any subsequent changes of their number.